sashapotash29/java_lets_learn/10_connect_to_database/database.md

 ##### Written by Alexander Potashnik (GitHub: sashapotash29)

+### PostgreSQL Review Section

 ### What is a Database?

 - A database is used to store information (data) in a way that allows for easy access and simple mathematical operations.
 - For example, most people are familiar with Excel but rarely find themselves reaching a point where they run out of room.
-- The truth is there is a finite amoutn of space and as more and more information is accumulated      (imagine the amount of tweets that are stored!!!), there needs to be an efficient way to store this information and look through it.
+- The truth is there is a finite amount of space and as more and more information is accumulated      (imagine the amount of tweets that are stored!!!), there needs to be an efficient way to store this information and look through it.
 - Low and Behold, the Database!
 Primarily, every business has a SQL based database and may also have a NoSQL database which will be covered later on.

 ### Installation Process